GDimitroff/fullstackopen/part2/phonebook/README.md

 ## Running the Application

-To run the application, you must first start the backend server from the `part3/phonebook` directory:
+You must first start the backend server from the `part3/phonebook` directory:

 ```bash
 # Navigate to the backend server directory